PechayClub/BurnutsPlusTNTandDisparityMod/README.md

 ## TNT and Disparity Non-Code Assets
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a>

-If you wan't to use our non-code assets that we create then please ask for permission if you want to modify it for your mods or add-ons.
+If you wan't to modify our non-code assets that we created then please ask for permission if you want to modify it for your mods or add-ons.

 All Non-code assets will fall under this license except Kevin MacLeod's music.
 Kevin MacLeod's music is in a different Creative Commons License which is [here](https://creativecommons.org/licenses/by/3.0/).